cariboufute/locale-route/README.md

 LocaleRoute has a syntax close to the original Laravel routing methods, so the installation and learning curve should be quite easy.

 **This package is now on alpha stage.
-It should be functional, but please test it throughoutly before using it in production.**
+It should be functional.
+Please check it but test it throughoutly before using it in production.**

 ## Requirements